Lewes Lewknor: Master of the Ceremonies

 Lewknor escorted Abd el-Ouahed ben Messaoud in 1600.

 Lewknor became an expert on ceremonial court protocol and as a Gentleman Pensioner, was required to host foreign ambassadors.
 In 1600 he looked after the French ambassador, travelling with him from Dover to London.
 In the same year he escorted the Moroccan ambassador Abd el-Ouahed ben Messaoud, suggested to be the inspiration for Shakespeare's Othello.

 After James I came to the throne in 1603, Lewknor's position was regularised.
 He was knighted in the same year and he was given the newly created post of Master of the Ceremonies, for which he received an annual salary of £200.
 The post was confirmed for his lifetime in 1605.
 Lewknor's life was taken up with his duties to attend foreign dignitaries.
 On 24 September 1603, at Winchester, Lewknor replied for the King in Spanish to the ambassador, Juan de Tassis, 1st Count of Villamediana, and looked after the arrival of Juan Fernández de Velasco y Tovar, 5th Duke of Frías, Constable of Castile at Dover in August 1604.
 On 16 October 1612 he met Frederick V of the Palatinate at Gravesend.

-An account of his expenses in September 1615 records his reception of French, Polish, and Venetian ambassadors who Lewkenor brought to James, Anne of Denmark, and Prince Charles, and he took the French and Venetian ambassadors hunting.
+An account of his expenses in September 1615 records his reception of French, Polish, and Venetian ambassadors who Lewknor brought to James, Anne of Denmark, and Prince Charles, and he took the French and Venetian ambassadors hunting.
 He was assisted by John Finet, who eventually succeeded him in the post.
 The Venetian ambassador Zuane Pesaro described the Lord Chamberlain, William Herbert, 3rd Earl of Pembroke as 'a man of good intention,' but one who was 'influenced by being related to the Master of the Ceremonies.'

 At the summoning of James I's first Parliament Lewknor's uncle, Richard (chief justice of Chester and a prominent member of the Council in the Marches) secured his return for Bridgnorth.
 In the first session of the Parliament Lewes made five speeches and Between 1604 and 1610 he sat on 37 committees.
 The King also selected him to be among those ordered to manage the ‘matter of estate foreign or matter of intercourse’ at the conference with the Lords of 28 April 1604 on the Union with Scotland.